Identifying and Exploiting Structure in Robot Co-Design: Identifying Landscape Structure

-To identify inductive biases for co-design, we extract patterns consistent across regions of the co-design space.
-When leveraged for search, these patterns help infer information about nearby unexplored regions without evaluating them, thereby serving as inductive biases for co-design.
+To identify the structure resulting from the interaction between morphology and control, we extract patterns consistent across regions of the co-design space.
+When leveraged for search, these patterns can help infer information about nearby unexplored regions, guiding search to regions likely to contain promising co-designs.